Matrix concentration inequalities via the method of exchangeable pairs: Polynomial moment inequalities for random matrices. Polynomial moment inequalities for random matrices

-As a consequence, the constant in~\eqref{eqn:nc-khintchine} lies within a factor $\sqrt{\econst}$ of optimal.
+as shown by Buchholz \cite{Buc01Operator-Khintchine}, Theorem~5.
+Since $ {(2p-1)^p/}{(2p-1)!!} < \econst^{p-1/2} $ for each positive integer $p$, the constant in \eqref {eqn:nc-khintchine} lies within a factor $\sqrt{\econst}$ of optimal.
 Previous methods for establishing the matrix Khintchine inequality are rather involved, so it is remarkable that the simple argument based on exchangeable pairs leads to a result that is so accurate.
+The same argument even yields a result under the weaker assumption that $\sum_k \mtx{Y}_k^2 \psdle\mtx{A}^2$ almost surely.